numericalalgorithmsgroup/dfols/docs/userguide.rst

 This and all following problems can be found in the `examples <https://github.com/numericalalgorithmsgroup/dfols/tree/master/examples>`_ directory on the DFO-LS Github page.

-Adding Bounds and More Output
+Adding Constraints and More Output
 -----------------------------
 We can extend the above script to add constraints.
-To do this, we can add the lines
+To add bound constraints alone, we can add the lines

   .. code-block:: python